 Numerous strategical options are capable of delivering multi-gigabit broadband speeds and keeping up with consumers' demand for faster and higher capacity Internet.
 We have already wittnessed the impact of digitalisation to the demand of services when a year ago millions of people suddenly started to keep connected and run much of their daily activities remotely due to the COVID-19 pandemic.

-During ANGA COM 2021 we will highlight the importance of practical considerations on technology alternatives, their possibilities and limitations when planning for your best play to the future.
+During ANGA COM 2021 we highlighted the importance of practical considerations on technology alternatives, their possibilities and limitations when planning for your best play to the future.
 With the right moves and strategy, network transformation will be on your stronger side.

 Our speakers on ANGA COM live stream